bet4a/d3wiki/SVG-Shapes.md

 <a name="area_interpolate" href="SVG-Shapes#wiki-area_interpolate">#</a> area.<b>interpolate</b>([<i>interpolate</i>])

-If *interpolate* is specified, sets the interpolation mode to the specified string.
+If *interpolate* is specified, sets the interpolation mode to the specified string or function.
 If *interpolate* is not specified, returns the current interpolation mode.
-The following modes are supported:
+The following named modes are supported:

 * linear - piecewise linear segments, as in a polyline.
 * step - alternate between horizontal and vertical segments, as in a step function.